Classification of unitary operators by local generatability: Background

 For later convenience, we now fix our phase convention for CS.
-One can always bring the CS operator to the form $\mcs = e^{i\varphi}\sigma_z \otimes \id$ for some phase $\varphi$.
-In the four symmetry classes in which all three symmetries are present, consistency with Eq. \eqref{eq:CS_as_CT} requires $e^{2i\varphi}=e^{2i\delta}(\sgn \mcc^2)(\sgn \mct^2)$ (where we have recalled that $\mct$ and $\mcc$ can always be made to commute with each other).
-Throughout, we use the convention $\varphi=0$, which in turn requires $\delta$ to vary depending on the symmetry class; this allows us to use the same expression \bequ \mcs = \sigma_z \otimes \id \eequ in all symmetry classes (as in, e.g., Refs. \cite{Katsuranoncommutative2018,ChungTopological2023}).
+We assume that the CS operator is traceless, as in Refs.~\cite{GrafBulk2018,KitaevPeriodic2009}.
+Then, one can always bring the CS operator to the form $\mcs = e^{i\varphi}\sigma_z \otimes \id$ for some phase $\varphi$.
+In the four symmetry classes with both TRS and PHS, consistency with Eq.~\eqref{eq:CS_as_CT} requires $e^{2i\varphi}=e^{2i\delta}(\sgn \mcc^2)(\sgn \mct^2)$ (where we have recalled that $\mct$ and $\mcc$ can always be made to commute with each other).
+Throughout, we use the convention $\varphi=0$, which in turn requires $\delta$ to vary depending on the symmetry class; this allows us to use the same expression \bequ \mcs = \sigma_z \otimes \id \eequ in all symmetry classes (as in, e.g., Refs.~\cite{Katsuranoncommutative2018,ChungTopological2023}).
 In the symmetry classes with $\mct^2\ne \mcc^2$, we then must have $e^{i\delta}=\pm i$, so $\mcs$ anticommutes with $\mct$ and with $\mcc$.
-Note also that \bequ \mcs^{-1}= \mcs. \eequ We emphasize that our phase convention is purely one of convenience; we could instead have chosen $\varphi$ so that $\mcs$ always commutes with $\mct$ and $\mcc$ [and had $\mcs^{-1}= e^{-2i\varphi}\mcs$ instead of Eq. \eqref{eq:CS_inverse}].
+Note also that \bequ \mcs^{-1}= \mcs. \eequ We emphasize that our phase convention is purely one of convenience; we could instead have chosen $\varphi$ so that $\mcs$ always commutes with $\mct$ and $\mcc$ [and had $\mcs^{-1}= e^{-2i\varphi}\mcs$ instead of Eq.~\eqref{eq:CS_inverse}].